NirajanMahato/ReviveReads-Security/README.md

 - Admin and user roles are enforced both in backend and frontend.
 - Admin-only routes are protected by middleware.
+- React Context API used for user state management instead of localStorage.

 ### 5. **Enhanced Input Validation & Sanitization**